prabeesh/prabeesh.github.io/content/blog/performance-tuning-on-apache-spark.md

 ```

 ### Serialization
 Serialization is the distribution of code segments across the cluster.
-It's important to use efficient serialization techniques, such as Tungsten, to ensure that your data processing tasks are completed quickly.
+It's important to use efficient serialization techniques, such as Tungsten.
 Tungsten is a serialization project developed specifically for Apache Spark, and it can significantly improve the performance of your data processing tasks.
 To enable Tungsten serialization in your Spark code, you can use the following code:

 ```Python
 # Use Tungsten for serialization